-The EmPOWER Maryland program requires each electric utility to file a plan to reduce electric consumption and demand 0.2% per year, up to the ultimate goal of 2% annual savings.
-PE recovers program investments with a return through an annually reconciled surcharge, with most costs subject to recovery over a five-year period with a return on the unamortized balance.
-Maryland law only allows for the utility to recover lost distribution revenue attributable to energy efficiency or demand reduction programs through a base rate case proceeding.
+The EmPOWER Maryland program requires previously required each electric utility to file a plan to reduce electric consumption and demand 0.2% per year, up to the ultimate goal of 2% annual savings.
+PE recovers program investments with a return through an annually reconciled surcharge, with most costs subject to recovery over a five-year period with a return on The passage of the unamortized balance.
+Maryland law only allows for Climate Solutions Now Act of 2022 modified the utility to recover lost distribution revenue attributable to annual incremental energy efficiency or demand reduction programs targets to 2% per year from 2022 through a base rate case proceeding, 2024, 2.25% per year in 2025 and 2026, and 2.5% per year in 2027 and thereafter.
 On August 1, 2023, PE filed its proposed plan for the 2024-2026 cycle as required by the MDPSC.
 Consistent with a December 29, 2022, order by the MDPSC phasing out the ability of Maryland utilities to earn a return on EmPOWER investments, PE will be required to expense 33% of its EmPOWER program costs in 2024, 67% in 2025 and 100% in 2026.
 Notwithstanding the order to phase out PE's ability to earn a return on its EmPOWER investments, all previously unamortized costs for prior cycles will continue to earn a return and be collected by the end of 2029, consistent with the plan PE submitted on January 11, 2023.
 In the 2024-2026 order issued on December 29, 2023, the period to pay down the amortized balances was extended through the end of 2031.
-Additionally at the direction of the MDPSC, PE together with other Maryland utilities are required to address GHG reductions in addition to energy efficiency.
-In compliance with the MDPSC directive, PE submitted three scenarios with projected costs over a three-year cycle of \$310 million, \$354 million, and \$510 million, respectively.
+Additionally at the direction of the MDPSC, PE together with other Maryland utilities are were required to address GHG reductions in addition to energy efficiency.
+In compliance with the MDPSC directive, PE submitted three scenarios with projected costs over a three-year cycle of \$310 million \$311 million, \$354 million, and \$510 million, respectively.
 The MDPSC conducted hearings on the proposed plans for all Maryland utilities on November 6-8, 2023.
-On December 29, 2023, the MDPSC issued an order approving the \$310 million scenario for most programs, with some modifications.
+On December 29, 2023, the MDPSC issued an order approving the \$310 million \$311 million scenario for most programs, with some modifications.
+PE recovers EmPOWER program costs with a return on unamortized balances through an annually reconciled surcharge, with certain costs subject to recovery over a five-year amortization period.
+Maryland law only allows for the utility to recover lost distribution revenue attributable to energy efficiency or demand reduction programs through a base rate case proceeding.
+Consistent with a December 29, 2022, order by the MDPSC phasing out the unamortized balances of EmPOWER investments, PE is required to expense 33% of its EmPOWER program costs in 2024, 67% in 2025, and 100% in 2026 and beyond.
+Notwithstanding the order to phase out the unamortized balances of EmPOWER investments, all previously unamortized costs for prior cycles will continue to earn a return and was to be collected by the end of 2029, consistent with the plan PE submitted on January 11, 2023.
+In the 2024-2026 order issued on December 29, 2023, the period to pay down the unamortized balances was extended through the end of 2030.
 On February 21, 2024, the MDPSC approved PE's tariff to recover costs in 2024 but directed PE to analyze alternative amortization methods for possible use in later years.
+New legislation signed into law on May 9, 2024, and effective July 1, 2024, is expected to reduce the pre-tax return on the EmPOWER Maryland programs for PE by a total of \$25 to \$30 million over the period of 2024-2030.